 Most parents underestimate the power of their influence over their students’ behavior while in college.
 National studies have shown that parents have a key influence on how often their students engage in risky behavior, including alcohol use.
 In fact, in many instances, parents have a greater influence on their students’ behavior than the University can have.

-Marquette University has made great strides in past few years, in maintaining consistent messaging regarding alcohol to students, and in holding students accountable for behaviors that disrupt the campus community.
+Marquette University maintains consistent messaging regarding alcohol to students, and in holding students accountable for behaviors that disrupt the campus community.
 Students who are found responsible for violating the Student Code of Conduct face consequences from the University including fines.
 In cases in which students are hospitalized for alcohol overdose and/or placed on University Probation for alcohol-related violations, parents are notified of the University’s response.

 Many students may tell you that “this is just what college students do”, and you as a parent may hear your student express resignation to the drinking culture.
 While unfortunately that may be true for some students, as parents you have the ability to call your students to a higher thought process by challenging them to consider “what if” it didn’t have to be that way.
 What might their daily life be like if they drank less often or not at all?
 Who else might they meet, or how else might they spend their time?

 Likewise, students who choose not to drink, or drink in low-risk ways, also need parental support.
-We know that 65% of our incoming first-year students abstain from alcohol use, so students who do not drink are in good company.
+We know that 65% of our incoming first-year students abstain from alcohol use, so students who do not drink are in good company (AlcoholEdu for College, 2015).
 Still, the dominant culture on Marquette’s campus on the weekends may make this decision challenging at times, and encouragement from a parent may be appreciated by your student.

 What do the numbers say?

 AlcoholEdu for College